leske42/Git-workshop-piscine-/README.md

 #### Staging area | git add
 Staging area is where you put everything you changed, before you commit it.
 You can add things to the staging area with the command
 `git add`.
-If you have changed (or added) something, but did not add it to the staging area, `git status` will list it below "untracked files".
+If you have changed (or created) something, but did not add it to the staging area, `git status` will list it below "untracked files".
 Anything that is NOT in the staging area at the time of a commit will NOT be committed.
-Deleting previously added files from the repo and then using `git add` will NOT delete them from the staging area.
+Deleting previously added files from the repo and then using `git add *` will NOT delete them from the staging area.
 You have to use
 `git rm` for this.
 So if, for example, you have previously did: `git add *`, then `rm a.out`, you have to `git rm a.out` too, otherwise it will still be part of the commit.

 Try the following: go to one of your git repositories.
 Do `touch abc`, `git add abc`, `rm abc` and then check what `git status` tells you.
+Proceed as you see fit.

 #### Git commit
 Using `git commit` means: you ask git to make a snapshot of your project in its current state.
 This is a very useful